Scott Wilk: Endorsements

 Unlike many Republicans, Wilk has garnered endorsements from organized labor.
-He has received endorsements from AFSCME Local 3299 (American Federation of State, County, & Municipal Employees), the Armenian National Committee of America-Western Region (ANCA-WR), California Professional Firefighters, California ProLife Council, Gun Owners of California, National Rifle Association, PawPAC - California's Political Action Committee for Animals, and Peace Officers Research Association of California.
+He has received an endorsement from AFSCME Local 3299 (American Federation of State, County, & Municipal Employees) and from other organizations such as the Armenian National Committee of America-Western Region (ANCA-WR), California Professional Firefighters, California ProLife Council, Gun Owners of California, National Rifle Association, PawPAC - California's Political Action Committee for Animals, and Peace Officers Research Association of California.

 In 2020, Wilk was endorsed by The Santa Clarita Valley Signal, a news media organization owned by Richard Budman and his wife, Chris.
-In 2019, The Signal listed Wilk at no. 2 on its list of Santa Clarita Valley's most influential people.
+In 2021, The Signal listed Wilk at Number 1 on its list of Santa Clarita Valley's most influential people.

 Personal life

 Wilk and his wife, Vanessa, reside in Santa Clarita with their two dogs.
 They have two adult children, Scott, Jr. and Alison.

 Wilk's wife, Vanessa, is a district director for California State Assembly member Tom Lackey.
 She is also the chair of the City of Santa Clarita's Arts Commission and a member of the board of directors of the Santa Clarita Valley Committee on Aging.